openego/ding0/doc/usage_details.rst

 Ding0 Table Metadata
 --------------------
 The "ding0 metadata" JSON-strings are located in the "metadatastrings" folder within in the "ding0.io" folder.
-They are created using the a versioned metadatastring witch is under continuous development.
+They are created using the a versioned metadatastring which is under continuous development.
 The provided Metadata is using a OEP specific json string in version1.3_.

 .. _version1.3: https://github.com/OpenEnergyPlatform/examples/blob/master/metadata/archiv/oep_metadata_template_v1.3.json